Nonsmooth manifold decompositions: CS functions inducing trisections

 Our local analysis of the fibers of a CS Morse function $\max \{f_{1},f_{2},f_{3}\}$ together with Theorem \ref{th1} implies the following.

-\begin{proposition} Let $f=\max \{f_{1},f_{2},f_{3}\}$ be a CS Morse function on a closed connected oriented 4-manifold $M$.
-Suppose the restriction $f|_{M_{\{i\}}}$ has a single critical point of index 4, $k$ critical points of index 3 and no other critical points for $i=1,2,3$.
-Moreover, suppose the restriction $f|_{M_{\{i,j\}}}$ has a single critical point of index 3, $g$ critical points of index 2 and no other critical points for all $i\neq j\in \{1,2,3\}$.
-Then the stratified handle decomposition induced by $f$ admits symmetry of order three. \end{proposition} \begin{proof} All handles, corresponding to the critical points of $f$ inside $M_{\{1,2,3\}}$, are trisected handles and thus admit symmetry of order three.
+\begin{proposition} Let $f=\max \{f_{1},f_{2},f_{3}\}$ be a CS Morse function on a closed, connected and oriented 4-manifold $M$.
+Suppose that in each regular stratum $M_{\{i\}}$, $f$ has a single critical point of index 4, $k$ critical points of index 3 and no other critical points for $i\in \{1,2,3\}$.
+Moreover, suppose that in each singular stratum $M_{\{i,j\}}$, $f$ has a single critical point of index 3, $g$ critical points of index 2 and no other critical points for all $i\neq j\in \{1,2,3\}$.
+Then $f$ induces a stratified handle decomposition. \end{proposition}

+Note that the stratified handles, corresponding to the critical points of $f$ inside $M_{\{1,2,3\}}$, are trisected handles.
 All handles, corresponding to the critical points inside other strata, come in threes: a triple of bisected handles, corresponding to critical points inside $M_{\{i,j\}}$ for $i\neq j\in \{1,2,3\}$, or a triple of smooth handles contained in $M_{\{i\}}$ for $i\in \{1,2,3\}$.
 A typical handle decomposition of $M$, induced by $f$, consists of the following: \\ $\left. \right \} \Sigma _{g}\times B^{2}$\\